lsprangers/implementations-and-systems-design/design_systems/search_system/CANDIDATE_GENERATION.md

     - Since our output is a probability distribution that's comparable to truth (all 0's and a 1) we can use [cross-entropy loss function](../../other_concepts/LOSS_FUNCTIONS.md#cross-entropy)
 - We could also add in other hidden layers and non-linear (ReLU) layers, or anything else, to capture non-linear relationships
 - We could also change the entire hidden layers to remove the matrix factorization phase, and use the hidden layers as a way to map user features into a projected embedding layer

+## Two Towers
+Two Towers will also generate embeddings for users and items, similar to Matrix Factorization, except in this scenario there's one tower for Queries (Users), and one tower for Items

+The Two Towres will allow us to create Dynamic, and maybe even [attended to](../../other_concepts/EMBEDDINGS.md#attention) embeddings, which is different from static embeddings created via Filtering & Matrix Factorization.
+At the end to get a recommendation it's a similar option where we compute similarity of Query to all Items (maybe using [ScaNN (Scalable Nearest Neighbors)](https://github.com/google-research/google-research/tree/master/scann)) and find Top K

+This will allow us to bypass the cold start problem, and the static embedding problem, but increases our latency as we need to use another DNN call in our Ranking service

 ## Multi Tasks Learning
 The tasks of this model are important, if we strictly focus on "probability of engaging" we might end up recommending click-bait videos, or if we do "time spent watching" it might recommend videos that try to get the user to keep watching long into the videos